Home>>EAA Summer School

 Computational methods in aeroacoustics are becoming widely used in both academia and industry.
 The second part of the course will focus on the fundamental of computational aeroacoustics and will provide an overview of the recent advancements in computational methods.
 Focus will be given to the selection of the best numerical approach for a given aeroacoustic problem.
 Examples from recent applications in both the industrial and academic environment will be provided.

 Organizers: Renzo Arina and Francesco Avallone.
-Lecturers/Presenters/Demo organizers: Alessandro Aquili, Francesco Avallone, Roberto Camussi, Damiano Casalino, Stefan Oerlemans, Daniele Ragni, Christophe Schram, Riccardo Zamponi.
+Lecturers/Presenters/Demo organizers: Alessandro Aquili, Francesco Avallone, Roberto Camussi, Damiano Casalino, Alessandro Di Marco, Stefan Oerlemans, Daniele Ragni, Christophe Schram, Riccardo Zamponi.
 Industrial Partners: Pinifarina (Italy), Siemens Gamesa Renewable Energy (Denmark).

 The Hot Topic “Auralization” will cover aspects of sound field simulation and spatial audio reproduction.
 Starting with a general introduction to the field of virtual acoustics and the concept of auralization, methods for real-time audio rendering and room auralizations are presented, accompanied by examples in practice.
 The second part of the course focuses on spatial audio reproduction, approaches such as Higher-Order Ambisonics, Wave-Field Synthesis and other techniques are presented and, in some cases, also demonstrated in a loudspeaker array system.
 In addition to the lectures and demo sessions, the course will also include hands-on exercises, where participants will be able to create and listen to their own auralizations.

 Organizers: Lamberto Tronchin and Lukas Aspöck.
-Lecturers/Presenters/Demo organizers: Jens Ahrens, Lukas Aspöck, Angelo Farina, Peter Svensson, Franz Zotter, Kahle Acoustics.
+Lecturers/Presenters/Demo organizers: Jens Ahrens, Lukas Aspöck, Peter Svensson, Franz Zotter, Kahle Acoustics.
 Industrial Partners: TBD.

 The aim of the training is to help the participants to gain knowledge necessary to perform the full process of acoustic optimization of the product.
 The course combines an experimental and virtual approach and the factors considered include both objective and subjective parameters of product quality assessment.
 The participants of the course will gain knowledge through both lectures and practical activities such as measurements and analysis of the particular object.
 The organizers’ goal is to introduce the full flow of the acoustic optimization process in an easy, interesting and understandable way and to outline new approaches in acoustical design.